vohuynhquangnguyen/portfolio.codes-and-bytes/projects/linear-regression/readme.md

 2. Collect the sample data.
 3. Use the sample data to estimate unknown parameters in the model.
 4. Specify the probability distribution of the error term, and estimate any unknown parameters of this distribution.
 Also, check the validity of each assumption made about the probability distribution.
-5. Statistically check the usefulness of the model.
+5. Statistically check the usefulness of the model by verifying assumptions made when constructing the model.
 6. When satisfied that the model is useful, use it for prediction, estimation, and so on.

 In the following sections, we will delve into three core topics of linear regression: simple linear regression (SLR), multiple linear regression (MLR), and logistic regression (LR).
 Please note that the contents below are a summarized account of important points in linear regression.
-I strongly recommend you to consult the references for a rigorous treatment of the topics.
+I strongly recommend you consult the references for a rigorous treatment of the topics.

 ## Simple Linear Regression (SLR) <a name = 'SLR'></a>
 ### Overview
 Suppose we want to model the monthly sales revenue $\mathbf{y}$ as a function of the advertising expenditure $\mathbf{x}$.
-One problem arises is that it is unlikely that we can predict the monthly sales exactly given the advertising expenditure.
+One problem that arises is that it is unlikely that we can predict the monthly sales exactly given the advertising expenditure.
 Hence, we propose a probabilistic model for sales revenue as follows:

 $$
 \tag{1.1}